tiagotakeshi/climb-project/README.md

 ## The problem

+- Lack of information or difficult to find information about climbling locations, that includes location, grades and type of climbing.

+-Proposed solution:
 1. Create a recommendation system which analysis a local informed by the user, the grade and type of climb desired, and using this informations, select and shows the results of near climbing spots to be explored.

+- Important Considerations:
-2. First of all, the Climbing is a sport that is practiced in two main modalities, Sport and Boulder, and the main difference is that one requires equipments to use a rope and the other a crash pad, that is similar to a matress.
+1. First of all, the Climbing is a sport that is practiced in two main modalities, Sport and Boulder, and the main difference is that one requires equipments to use a rope and the other a crash pad, that is similar to a matress.
 So, the information of the type of climbing is very important to recommend the location to the user.

-3. Second, the difficult grade is so important as the type of climbing is, because the climber may be not stronger enoght to finish a higher grade than it is used to and otherwise a low grade may be not challenging enought to the climber.
+2. Second, the difficult grade is so important as the type of climbing is, because the climber may be not stronger enoght to finish a higher grade than it is used to and otherwise a low grade may be not challenging enought to the climber.
 So it is very important to recommend a similar Grade informed.

 ## The Dataset

-For this recommendation system is was used a dataset from [8a.nu Beta site](https://www.kaggle.com/dcohen21/8anu-climbing-logbook) provided by [David Cohen](https://www.kaggle.com/dcohen21) who collect information of many Routes (the name used to refer a sport line climbed and which has a register) and Boulders (The name used to refer a boulder line is identic to the type of climbing) and provided in this sqlite database.
+For this recommendation system it was used a database from [8a.nu Beta site](https://www.kaggle.com/dcohen21/8anu-climbing-logbook) provided by [David Cohen](https://www.kaggle.com/dcohen21) who collect information of many Routes (the name used to refer a sport line climbed and which has a register) and Boulders (The name used to refer a boulder line is identic to the type of climbing) and provided in this sqlite database.
-The database has 4 tables, but for this project we only used two of then, the ascent and the grade tables to create the two databases needed.
+The database has 4 tables, but for this project we only used two of then, the ascent and the grade tables, to create the two databases needed.

 ## Data Preparation